edaa-org/pyEDAA.OSVVM/doc/AlertLog/index.rst

 An OSVVM AlertLog report can be summarized as follows:

-1. An *AlertLog* report is a tree of :ref:`ALERT:DataModel:AlertLogGroup` instances.
+1. An *AlertLog* report is a tree (or hierarchy) of :ref:`ALERT/DataModel/AlertLogItem` instances.
-2. The tree's root element is a :ref:`ALERT:DataModel:Document` instance derived from :ref:`ALERT:DataModel:AlertLogGroup`.
+2. The tree's root element is a :ref:`ALERT/DataModel/Document` instance derived from :ref:`ALERT/DataModel/AlertLogItem`.

 .. _ALERT/DataModel/Document: